shyndman/scaled_box/README.md

 <img src="https://raw.githubusercontent.com/madewithfelt/scaled_box/master/doc/images/hydrogen_scaled.png">

-Like `Transform.scale`, but affects layout.
+`ScaledBox` is like `Transform.scale`, but unlike `Transform` also affects layout.

 ### ‼️ WORK IN PROGRESS ‼️

-This will not work in plenty of situations, nor is it published.
+This will not work in plenty of situations, and is not available on pub.dev.